 Slack vs Basecamp: general overview

 At Chanty, we are well-aware of Slack, as this tool has generated quite a buzz.
-As of May 2018, Slack had eight million daily active users.
+As of March 2024, Slack had over thirty million daily active users.
 Apparently, this number might grow, since Slack acquired Stride, offering Atlassian’s team chat users to migrate to its platform.

 Slack is often praised for having multiple integrations and friendly UX.
 Although some consider it cumbersome, slow and overcomplicated.
 At Chanty, we receive many game-changing complaints about Slack.